microsoft/fabricrealtimelab/modules/module07c.md

 ## :loudspeaker: Introduction

-The first two sections in this module approach data science in a traditional approach.
+The first two sections in this module are common approaches to data science solutions.
 The first section covered the development of the model (exploration, feature engineering, tuning, etc.), building, and then deploying the model.
-The second section covered the consumption of the model -- essentially, operationlizing the model, which is typically a separate process and may even be done by different teams.
+The second section covered the consumption of the model -- essentially, operationalizing the model, which is typically a separate process and may even be done by different teams.

 However, in this specific scenario, there is little benefit to creating the model and generating predictions separately.
 This is because the model we developed is time-based univariate: the predictions the model generates, for a specific time, will not change without retraining the model.

 Most ML models are multivariate: for example, consider a travel time estimator that calculates travel time between two locations.
 Such a model could have dozens of input variables, but two major variables would certainly include the time of day and weather conditions.
-Because the weather is changing frequently, we'd pass this data into the model to generate new travel time predicitions (inputs: time of day and weather, output: travel time).
+Because the weather is changing frequently, we'd pass this data into the model to generate new travel time predictions (inputs: time of day and weather, output: travel time).

 In this case, we should generate our predictions immediately after creating the model; if we want to generate new predictions, we should consider retraining the ML model with the latest available data for improved accuracy.
 For practical purposes, then, this section shows how we could implement the ML model building and forecasting in a single step.
 Of course, we could have a separate process for each stock -- but for simplicity, all of the stocks will share the same basic model parameters.
 (And, in theory, we could store and retrieve model parameters in MLflow.)